 Simply put, "Lent is a time of quiet to hear the call of God to serve," Jesuit priest James Martin, SJ, told Catholic Relief Services.
 Technically, there are three main tenets of Lent: prayer, fasting, and alms-giving.
 While everyone observes Lent differently, many people tend to stick to the "fasting" portion of the season — but there are plenty of other things people can do to or add to their lives, that allow you to develop a closer personal connection to God.

 How and if you choose to recognize Lent is up to you.
-But if you're looking for some fresher Lenten ideas than just giving up chocolate, here are a few ways you can observe the 40-day period this year.
+But if you're looking for some fresher Lenten ideas than just giving up chocolate, here are a few things you can give up while observing the 40-day period this year.